-The analysis uses 280 live days from the two science runs, WS2022 and WS2024, for a total exposure of 4.2 $\pm$ 0.1 tonne-years.
+This analysis uses 280 live days of data, with a total exposure of 4.2 $\pm$ 0.1 tonne-years, of which 0.9 tonne-years are from WS2022 and the other 3.3 tonne-years from WS2024.
 A fiducial volume is defined for each science run to suppress external backgrounds, and the fiducial mass for both runs is $5.5 \pm 0.2$~tonnes~\cite{LZ:2022lsv, LZ:2024zvo}.
 The drift field was reduced from 193 V/cm in WS2022 to 97 V/cm in WS2024 to mitigate light emission in the skin detector.
-Data selection criteria and acceptances are determined for each run using a combination of calibration datasets and simulations as detailed in Refs.~\cite{LZ:2022lsv, LZ:2024zvo}.
-For this work, we retain all the data selection strategy as in Refs~\cite{LZ:2022lsv, LZ:2024zvo}, except for the region of interest (ROI).
+Data selection criteria and acceptances are determined for each run using a combination of calibration datasets and simulations.
+For this work, we retain the same data selection strategy as in Refs.~\cite{LZ:2022lsv, LZ:2024zvo}, except for the region of interest (ROI).

 To reflect the characteristics of different signal models, two ROI definitions are considered in this work.
 For all signal models, events are required to satisfy S1c > 3 phd in both science runs.
-The lower bound on uncorrected S2 size is 600 phd for WS2022 and 645 phd for WS2024, corresponding to 10 and 14.5 extracted electrons respectively.
+The lower bound on uncorrected S2 size is 600 phd for WS2022 and 645 phd for WS2024, corresponding to 10 and 14.5 extracted electrons, respectively.
 The solar neutrino electromagnetic interaction and mirror dark matter scattering are expected to create pure $\beta$-like recoils in LXe due to their scattering nature, similar to solar neutrino weak interactions with electrons in LXe~\cite{LZ:2021xov, LZ:2023poo}.
-The recoil energy spectra of those events are $\mathrm{d}\Gamma/\mathrm{d}E_r \sim 1/E_r$ or $ 1/E_r^2$ because of the massless mediator, with most of the events concentrated near the energy threshold.
+The recoil energy spectra of those events scale as $\mathrm{d}\Gamma/\mathrm{d}E_r \sim 1/E_r$ or $ 1/E_r^2$ because of the massless mediator, with most of the events concentrated near the energy threshold.
 As those signals are nearly fully contained in the ROI of both the WS2022 and WS2024 analyses, and the detector response to $\beta$-like recoils is well understood through CH$_3$T calibrations, we follow Refs.~\cite{LZ:2022lsv,LZ:2024zvo} and set the ROI upper bound as S1c < 80 phd, and perform the analysis in the 2D (S1c, S2c) observable space for maximal consistency.
 We will refer to this ROI as the 2D ROI henceforth.